 Innovative endeavors often come after the melting down of the old forms, into which life has hardened itself.
 They might be chaotic, like all transformative processes are, but are still better than the dead order of a rigid doctrine.
 Ken Robinson in his book Creative Schools compares education that is a living process to agriculture.
 “Gardeners know that they don’t make plants grow.”
 He proposes to look at education from the four principles of organic farming.
 The first one is health: “organic education promotes the development and wellbeing of the whole student, intellectually, physically, spiritually and socially”.
 The second one is ecology: “organic education recognises the vital interdependence of all of these aspects of development, within each student and the community as a whole”.
 Third is fairness: “organic education cultivates the individual talents and potential of all students, whatever their circumstances, and respects the roles and responsibilities of those who work with them”.
 And the fourth one is care: “organic education creates optimum conditions for students’ development, based on compassion, experience, and practical wisdom”.

-As individuals, we create our lives through the perspectives we develop, the choices we make, and the talents and passions we may discover and pursue.
+Individually, we create our lives through our own attention, that defines perspectives we develop, talents we discover, choices we make.
 People are different.
 Everyone ticks differently.
-One of the features of human life is the variety of individual talents, interests and temperaments.
+One of the features of human life is the variety of individual talents, interests and characters.
 Human intelligence is rich and diverse.
 In fact, intelligence is better understood as getting things done that have meaning to an individual, that matter personally, and that’s often is rooted in coordination of mind and body, action and reflection, feeling and cognition.
 Each person needs to have a chance to find out what is important for them as an individual.

 Our understanding of values emerges from going back to the roots, to basic questions, like: “who am I”, “what do I care for”, “am I present in my environment”, “who am I walking through life with”, and “where am I going”.
-Ignoring these one risks entering into a lifetime crisis.
-We are like trees, whose roots when entangled don’t nourish leaves, nurture flowers nor bear fruit.
-Working with people in one-on-one mentorship sessions for the past nine years, I often saw a correlation between the states of stress, anxiety and depression that people suffer from and the mismatch between their natural inclinations and learned ideas, disconnected from their own reality of how to construct their lives.
+Ignoring these questions may lead to crisis.
+We are like trees.
+When roots of trees are entangled or are not healthy, they don’t nourish the whole organism, nor do they give birth to delicious fruits.
+If we pay attention to ourselves and to people close to us, we can often notice a correlation between the states of stress, anxiety and depression that people suffer from and the mismatch between their natural inclinations and learned ideas, disconnected from their own reality of how do they want to live their lives.
 When our roots are entangled we become confused, we get out of touch with our personal common sense, the understanding of what we need and what we don’t, what is good for us and what isn’t.
 We then feel the urge to consult experts for every step.
 Losing touch with our inborn compass we become disempowered.

 Much of this is due to our rather restricted notion of intelligence, that we usually identify with the logical, verbal and quantitative measures.
 Often we undervalue the many other ways of knowing, including intuition and the intelligence of the body.
 It is through the body that we find our inborn compass.
 Body has a sense of coherence and inner integrity.
 In the The Divine Within Aldous Huxley writes that “although for hundreds of years we have been talking about mens sana in corpore sano, we really have not paid any serious attention to the problem of training the mind-body, the instrument which has to do with the learning, which has to do with the living. ...We pour this verbal stuff into them <children> without in any way preparing the organism for life or for understanding its position in the world — who it is, where it stands, how it is related to the universe.
 Moreover, we do not even prepare the child to have any proper relation with its own mind-body.”
 Knowledge speaks to us in a variety of ways, so education’s role could be to embrace that, to teach to notice those ways and be able to integrate them.